 IMPORTANT: THIS DOCUMENT MAY BE UPDATED THROUGHOUT THE SEMESTER.
 PLEASE CONSULT FREQUENTLY.

-Three important points to keep in mind: (1) this class in UNLIKE ANY OTHER POLITICAL SCIENCE classes you might have taken, (2) game theory is a branch of MATHEMATICS (please see "A Beautiful Mind" movie; it is about game theory, in a sense), (3) I tend to explain things in my own way rather than follow a textbook, hence ATTENDING classes (from what students tell me) is very useful if not necessary.
+Three important points to keep in mind: (1) this class in UNLIKE ANY OTHER POLITICAL SCIENCE classes you might have taken, (2) game theory is a branch of MATHEMATICS (please see "A Beautiful Mind"), (3) I tend to explain things in my own way rather than follow a textbook, hence ATTENDING classes (from what students tell me) is very useful if not necessary.

 This is an introductory course in game theory, a field of applied mathematics.
-Game theory is a general theory of behavior and as such it is also a part of social science.
-While it has long been used in all social sciences, its impact of the last three decades has been extraordinary and unprecedented.
-My objective is to provide a reasonably comprehensive introduction to modern game theory.
+Game theory is a general theory of behavior and, as such, it is a part of social science.
+While game theory has been used in the social sciences since 1940s, its impact of the last three decades has been extraordinary and unprecedented.
+My objective is to provide a comprehensive introduction to modern game theory.
 We will cover theory of preferences, expected utility theory, and a variety of solutions concepts including iterated dominance, Nash equilibria, subgame perfect equilibria, evolutionary equilibria and others.
 Please keep in mind that the material is mathematical and students who are not comfortable with basic algebra, or are averse to mathematics, may find this class prohibitive and, most certainly, not to their liking.
 (I have had semesters where the set of students enrolled in this class at the end of the semester was half of what it was at the beginning.)

-All materials for this class (e.g., syllabus, lecture notes, homework assignments, etc) will be posted on ELMS
+All materials for this class (e.g., syllabus, lecture notes, homework assignments, etc) will be posted on ELMS READINGS Books:

-READINGS Books: